cpinitiative/usaco-guide/content/4_Silver/Flood_Fill.md

 prerequisites:
  -
      - Silver - Depth First Search
-description: Refers to finding the number of connected components in a graph, particularly when the graph is a grid.
+description: Finding connected components in a graph that is respresented by a grid.
 ---

 ## Flood Fill](https://en.wikipedia.org/wiki/Flood_fill)